HangCcZ/Weather-Casting/README.md

 # Weather Caster -  Work in process
 This is a Node.Js Weather Casting application that use Google Map API to retreive geolocation and Dark Sky API to obtain corresponding weather infomation.
+This application is able to display hourly weather infomation up to 48 hours.
 The project has been deployed on Heroku https://weathercaster2020.herokuapp.com/

 # Note
 I've restricted daily usage of Google Map API key, application might not work as expected during production.
 Refresh the website page might help.